-- The UBC MDS program is a very competitive program.
+- The UBC MDS program and Computational Linguistic specialization are very competitive programs.
 If you take your pre-requisite courses at an accredited university and submit the grades you receive on a transcript, you will have a stronger application compared to someone who has taken online courses (and does not have any grades to submit).

 Would several years of work experience as a software engineer be accepted in place of the pre-requisite courses?